Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 ## Edit a warehouse group

 Once you have created a warehouse group, you can edit it.
+Bear in mind, though, that you cannot edit the warehouse group ID if the warehouse group already contains warehouses.

 #### Prerequisites